• Skip to main content

 Taxpayers who forget to report 1099 income are often ill-prepared for an adjusted tax balance.
 If you cannot afford to pay taxes on unreported 1099 income, you can consider one of the available tax debt resolution options.

-Dealing with the IRS can be a daunting prospect if you have an issue relating to 1099 income, partner with one of our knowledgeable and experienced tax professionals at the W Tax Group.
+Dealing with the IRS can be daunting if you have a 1099-related issue.
+Partner with one of our knowledgeable and experienced tax professionals at The W Tax Group.

 To get help, contact us to schedule an initial consultation and tell us about your tax situation.
 Then, we will formulate a strategy to get you in good standing with the IRS and resolve your unpaid tax balance.